Wuthering Heights: Film and TV

 The earliest known film adaptation of Wuthering Heights was filmed in England in 1920 and was directed by A. V. Bramble.
 It is unknown if any prints still exist.
 The most famous is 1939's Wuthering Heights, starring Laurence Olivier and Merle Oberon and directed by William Wyler.
 This acclaimed adaptation, like many others, eliminated the second generation's story (young Cathy, Linton and Hareton) and is rather inaccurate as a literary adaptation.
 It won the 1939 New York Film Critics Circle Award for Best Film and was nominated for the 1939 Academy Award for Best Picture.

-Nigel Kneale's script was produced for BBC Television twice, firstly in 1953, starring Richard Todd as Heathcliff and Yvonne Mitchell as Cathy.
+Nigel Kneale's script was produced for BBC Television twice, first in 1953, starring Richard Todd as Heathcliff and Yvonne Mitchell as Cathy.
 Broadcast live, no recordings of the production are known to exist.
 The second adaptation using Kneale's script was in 1962, starring Claire Bloom as Catherine and Keith Michell as Heathcliff.
 This production does exist with the BFI, but has been withheld from public viewing.
 Kneale's script was also adapted for Australian television in 1959 during a time when original drama productions in the country were rare.
 Broadcast live from Sydney, the performance was telerecorded, although it is unknown if this kinescope still exists.

 In 1958, an adaptation aired on CBS television as part of the series DuPont Show of the Month starring Rosemary Harris as Cathy and Richard Burton as Heathcliff.
 The BBC produced a four-part television dramatisation in 1967 starring Ian McShane and Angela Scoular.

-Les Hauts de Hurlevent is a French mini-series in six 26-minute episodes, in black and white, created and directed by Jean-Paul Carrère based on the eponymous novel by Emily Brontë, and broadcast between 1964 and 1968 on the first ORTF channel.
+Les Hauts de Hurlevent is a French mini-series in six 26-minute episodes, in black and white, created and directed by Jean-Paul Carrère based on the novel, and broadcast between 1964 and 1968 on the first ORTF channel.

 The 1970 film with Timothy Dalton as Heathcliff is the first colour version of the novel.
 It has gained acceptance over the years although it was initially poorly received.
 The character of Hindley is portrayed much more sympathetically, and his story-arc is altered.
 It also subtly suggests that Heathcliff may be Cathy's illegitimate half-brother.

 In 1978, the BBC produced a five-part TV serialisation of the book starring Ken Hutchinson, Kay Adshead and John Duttine, with music by Carl Davis; it is considered one of the most faithful adaptations of Emily Brontë's story.

-There is also a 1985 French film adaptation, Hurlevent by Jacques Rivette, and a 1988 Japanese film adaptation, Wuthering Heights (1988 film).
+There is also a 1985 French film adaptation, Hurlevent by Jacques Rivette, and a 1988 Japanese film adaptation by Yoshishige Yoshida.

 The 1992 film Emily Brontë's Wuthering Heights starring Ralph Fiennes and Juliette Binoche is notable for including the oft-omitted second generation story of the children of Cathy, Hindley and Heathcliff.